Later re-made as The Departed, Infernal Affairs outdoes Shakespeare for betrayal and the bloody route to the top.

 Both Lau and Yan are trapped in a circle of continuous suffering but, as the film also quotes (this time in the closing credits):

 “According to Buddha, “He who is in Continuous Hell never dies.”

 Yan, of course, does die (one of cinema’s true surprises, and just as shocking in The Departed).
 It may be a brutal end, but it’s also his release from ‘continuous hell’.
 His official funeral is further recognition that Yan is ultimately a good guy, and worthy of redemption.

 Inspector Lau, meanwhile, faces a question at the start and end of the movie.
 That question is, who would want to trade places with a man like Yan?
 Both times, Lau answers, “I do”.

 As a young man, this is Lau’s way of saying he wants out of the life Sam has chosen for him.
 The second time, at Yan’s funeral, speaks to the living hell that Lau remains trapped in.

 Keung’s cop game lays out the rules for sorting friend from foe within the film’s universe.
 The game takes on extra significance because Yan really is a cop.
 But it also has deeper meaning because both Yan and Lau ‘play’ at being cops throughout.

-Yan reveals he’s a cop when he wants to get closer to Dr Lee.
+Yan reveals he’s a cop as a means of getting closer to therapist Dr Lee.
 Lau states he’s a cop when he exits the elevator at the end of the film (i.e., in order to escape).
 Both men are cops, but both are also gangsters – all at the same time.